Bankruptcy Will Show Up on a Background Check, but May Not Hurt You

-The FCRA requires employers to do the following before it compiles financial information on job applicants:
+The FCRA requires an employer to do the following before it compiles financial information on job applicants:

-- You must be informed in writing that they might use the information for decisions about your employment.
+- The applicant must be informed in writing that the employer might use the information for decisions about your employment.

 - This notice must be separate from the job application.

 - The applicant must give written permission to do the background check.
-If you refuse, they can decide not to hire you.
+If you refuse, the employer can decide not to hire you.

 Ideally, you should be given a chance to review the report and explain any negative information, like a bankruptcy, to try to save this job opportunity, but it’s not required.
 The employer must tell you:

-- The employer, not that company, made the hiring decision
+- The employer, not that credit reporting company, made the hiring decision.

 If an employer screens candidates by this method, it must do so uniformly.
 It would be illegal employment discrimination to do so with candidates based on their sex, race, color, religion, or because they’re disabled.